mhasanjoy/content-management-api/README.md

 ## Authentication

-This section provides the details of the Authentication API for user registration, login and token refresh functionality.
+This section provides the details of the Authentication API for user registration and login functionality.

 ## **Routes**